-Initial SRBM, MRBM, and IRBM Capability in Europe - to be completed by the end of 2011.
+Phase 1: Initial SRBM, MRBM, and IRBM Defense in Europe - to be completed by the end of 2011.
 In this phase, our goal is to achieve an initial missile defense capability in Europe using the Aegis BMD 3.6.1 weapon system with SM-3 IA interceptors, forward-based AN/TPY-2 and SPY-1 radars, and the C2BMC system at Ramstein Air Force Base, Germany, which will improve connections to NATO command and control structures.
 The USS Monterey is at sea today and, when paired with the AN/TPY-2 radar, will provide initial BMD protection of southern Europe from existing SRBM, MRBM and IRBM threats.
+While no decision on the location of the radar has been made, we expect to meet our 2011 deployment timeline.
 Additionally, THAAD batteries will be available for deployment in this and subsequent phases.
 The Army activated a second THAAD battery in October 2009, which is scheduled to complete training by the end of calendar year 2011.
-We are requesting \$290.5M in RDT&E funding to enhance communications and enable THAAD's launch-on-sensor network capability, which will allow THAAD to be more interoperable and connected to the BMDS.
+We are requesting \$290.5M in RDT&E funding to enhance communications and enable THAAD's launch-on-sensor network capability, which will allow THAAD to intercept threat missiles tracked by many different missile defense sensors.
 We also request \$833.2M for the production of 68 THAAD interceptors, six launchers, and one Tactical Station Group to be delivered by FY 2014, and \$380.2M for the production of two AN/TPY-2 radars.

-Enhanced MRBM Defense in Europe by 2015.
-Our goal in this phase is to provide a robust capability against SRBMs and MRBMs by deploying several interceptors to engage each threat missile multiple times in its flight.
-The architecture includes the deployment of the Aegis BMD 4.0.1/5.0 weapon systems with SM-3 IB interceptors at sea and at an Aegis Ashore site in Romania.
-When compared to the current SM-3 IA, the IB will have an improved two-color seeker for greater on-board discrimination and producibility, and it will have improvements to enhance reliability of the SM-3 IB's divert and attitude control system.
-These improvements also provide an enhanced capability against larger sized raids.
-We are requesting \$565.4M for the production of 46 SM-3 Block IB interceptors to be delivered by FY 2014 and \$960M for Aegis BMD to fund continued development and testing of the SM-3 IB as well as spiral upgrades to Aegis 5.0 to support the operation of the SM-3 IB and IIA interceptors and associated flight tests.
-In FY 2012, we are requesting \$306.6M to begin acquiring three Aegis Ashore Missile Defense Systems (land-based SM-3) batteries-one for testing at the Pacific Missile Range Facility (PMRF), one for deployment in Romania by FY 2015, and another for deployment in Poland by FY 2018.
-We request \$364.1M for the C2BMC program for continued spiral development of software and engineering to incorporate Enhanced C2BMC capability into the C2BMC battle management architecture and promote further interoperability among the BMDS elements, incorporate boost phase tracking, and improve system-level correlation and tracking.
+Phase 2: Enhanced MRBM Defense in Europe by 2015.
+Our goal in this phase is to provide a robust capability against SRBMs and MRBMs by launching several different interceptors to engage each threat missile multiple times in its flight.
+This architecture includes the deployment of the Aegis BMD 4.0.1/5.0 weapon fire control systems with SM-3 IB interceptors at sea and at an Aegis Ashore site in Romania.
+When compared to the current SM-3 IA, the IB will have an improved two-color seeker for greater ability to discriminate threat Reentry Vehicles from other objects, and it will have improvements to enhance reliability and producibility of the SM-3 IB's divert and attitude control system.
+These improvements also provide greater capability against larger sized raids.
+We are requesting \$565.4M for the production of 46 SM-3 Block IB interceptors to be delivered by FY 2014 and \$960M for Aegis BMD to fund continued development and testing of the SM-3 IB as well as upgrades to Aegis 5.0 fire control software to support the operation of the SM-3 IB and IIA interceptors and associated flight tests.
+In FY 2012, we are requesting \$306.6M to begin acquiring Aegis Ashore Missile Defense Systems (land-based SM-3) batteries-one for testing at the Pacific

+Missile Range Facility (PMRF), and one for deployment in Romania by FY 2015..
+We request \$364.1M for the C2BMC program for continued development of software and engineering to incorporate enhanced C2BMC capability into the C2BMC battle management architecture and enable interoperability among the BMDS elements, incorporate boost phase tracking, and improve system-level correlation and tracking.